Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 Notes:

-When you copy all of these files and folders the game will have all store content installed along with game settings and options.
-The game will be ready to play.
+When you copy all of these files and folders the game should have all store and custom content installed along with game settings and options and be ready to play.

-Your saved Sims, and lots should can be found in the Exports folder, if you have saved them via CAS or the Edit Town menu.
+Saved Sims, and lots can be found in the Exports folder, if you have saved them via CAS or the Edit Town menu.

 C:\Users\Username\Documents\Electronic Arts\The Sims 3\Exports

-Otherwise you can find them through the Library folder.
+Otherwise you can find them through the Library folder and in-game in the library via Edit Town.

 C:\Users\Username\Documents\Electronic Arts\The Sims 3\Library